bcfoodapp/streetfoodlove/access instructions/access instructions.md

 ![Screenshots of certificate warning](/access%20instructions/ignore%20warning.png)

 3. You can close the tab.
 Now go to [the StreetFoodLove app](https://bcfoodapp.github.io/streetfoodlove/) and try it out!

+# Privacy info

+There is no guarantee of security in our app, so here are two things to avoid:

+- Use a new password, not a password you use anywhere else, if you want to create an account.
+- Do not use the Sign-in with Google feature on the login page.
+While we are proud of this feature, it is not guaranteed to be secure on our app.